Mugisha-isaac/talynk/README.md

 ## Description

-The creative economy in East Africa faces a structural visibility gap — talented creators lack the infrastructure to reach sponsors and opportunity at scale.
+The creative economy in East Africa faces a structural visibility gap. talented creators lack the infrastructure to reach sponsors and opportunity at scale.
 Talynk addresses this by providing a platform where creators upload portfolio media, an ML pipeline scores and classifies the content by sector, and a fairness-constrained recommendation engine surfaces those creators to sponsors in an equitable way.

 The system is built across three layers: a Next.js 14 fullstack frontend, a FastAPI machine-learning inference microservice, and a shared data layer built on Supabase PostgreSQL, Supabase Storage, and Redis.